Anchorage, Alaska: Arts

 Located next to Town Square Park in downtown Anchorage, the Alaska Center for the Performing Arts is a three-part complex that hosts numerous performing arts events each year.
-The facility can accommodate more than 3,000 persons.
+The facility can accommodate more than 3,000 people.
 In 2000, nearly 245,000 people visited 678 public performances.
 It is home to eight resident performing arts companies and has featured mega-musicals performed by visiting companies.
 The center also hosts the International Ice Carving Competition as part of the Fur Rendezvous festival in February.

 The Anchorage Concert Association brings 20 to 30 events to the community each year, including Broadway shows like Disney's The Lion King, Les Misérables, Mamma Mia!, The Phantom of The Opera, West Side Story, and others.
+The Anchorage Chamber Music Festival draws international guest artists and faculty to perform a summer concert series, and teach a Chamber Intensive program for young musicians.
 The Sitka Summer Music Festival presents an "Autumn Classics" festival of chamber music for two weeks each September on the campus of Alaska Pacific University.
 Orchestras include the Anchorage Symphony Orchestra and the Anchorage Youth Symphony.

 Annually in January, the Anchorage Folk Festival takes place at the University of Alaska Anchorage, featuring concerts, dances, and workshops with featured guest artists and over 130 performances by volunteer singers, dancers, musicians, and storytellers.